dhozil/CV/README.md

-Hello, I am Dhozil, an independent node validator, I have experience in various projects in running Validators and Nodes.
+Hello, I am Dhozil, an independent node validator, I've been running a validator node since 2022, I have experience in various projects in running Validators and Nodes.
 I can contribute to your project and develop your project with my abilities.
 If you need information about my experience.

 If you want to contact me via email: dhozilgooners98@gmail.com